Sinclair-4/ytmp3/README.md

 2. [FFmpeg](https://www.ffmpeg.org) (LGPL/GPL) – for audio and video processing.
 See [FFmpeg documentation](https://ffmpeg.org/documentation.html).

 Special thanks to the open-source communities behind these tools for their amazing work.

-# LEGAL DISCLAIMER

-## Copyright Notice
-This software is intended for:
-- Downloading content you own or have permission to download
-- Accessing public domain or Creative Commons licensed material
-- Educational and research purposes

-## Prohibited Uses
-Do NOT use this tool for:
-- Copyright infringement
-- Commercial redistribution of downloaded content
-- Violating YouTube's Terms of Service
-- Any illegal activities

-## User Responsibility
-By using this software, you agree that:
-- You are solely responsible for your actions
-- You will comply with all applicable laws
-- The developer assumes no liability for misuse